stfc/docker-and-gh-actions-for-ml/docs/0-installing-dependencies.md

 These are summarised below, but the Golang site has more detailed instructions.

 === "Linux"
-    Download the archive from https://golang.org/dl/ and run:
+    Download the archive from https://golang.org/dl/.

+    You should set the `GO_VERSION` environment variable to whichever version it is you're installing.
+For instance, at the time of writing, you would do:
     ```sh
-    tar -C /usr/local -xzf go${GO_VERSION}.linux-amd64.tar.gz
+    export GO_VERSION=1.14.3
     ```
-    where `$VERSION` is set to the version of Go that you're downloading.

-    At the time of writing, that would be:
+    You can then run:
     ```sh
-    export GO_VERSION=1.14.3
+    tar -C /usr/local -xzf go${GO_VERSION}.linux-amd64.tar.gz
     ```

 === "macOS"